advance100/doc_webpack/using-loaders.md

 * Loaders can emit additional arbitrary files.
 * [[etc. | loaders]]

-If you are interested in some loader examples head of to the [[list of loaders]].
+If you are interested in some loader examples head off to the [[list of loaders]].

 # Resolving loaders